algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 - **C++ compiler:** GCC 10+ or Clang 11+
 - **Web server framework:** Crowcpp or Restbed
 - **IDE:** Visual Studio Code or CLion
-- **Testing framework:** Github Actions
+- **Testing framework:** GitHub Actions

 ### Deployment Environment

 The deployment environment includes:

 1. Clone the repository and build the project using the provided CMake configuration.
-2. Configure the web server to run the API on port 8080.
+2. Configure the webserver to run the API on port 8080.
 3. Ensure the dataset is loaded at the specified path during startup.
 4. Use a reverse proxy like Nginx for production deployments to handle HTTPS.